 By Gail Lint, Arts Collections Consultant

-The home base for the Arts Branch, Alberta Foundation for the Arts grants and the AFA art collection is located in downtown Edmonton, just north of MacEwan University in the Capital Arts Building.
+The home base for the Alberta Foundation for the Arts (AFA) and the AFA Art Collection.
+We are located in downtown Edmonton, just north of MacEwan University in the Capital Arts Building.

-Capital Arts became our home in 2006 when the AFA Art Collection moved from Beaver House, where it had resided since the 1970’s, and the AFA Grants section relocated from Standard Life Centre to gather under one roof.
+Capital Arts became our home in 2006 when the AFA Art Collection moved from Beaver House, where it had resided since the 1970s, and the Arts Development (grants) section relocated from the Standard Life Centre on Jasper Avenue, to gather under one roof.

 The commission was awarded by the AFA in partnership with The Works Visual Arts Society to Edmonton artist Sandra Bromley.
 Her proposal: to create a laminated glass and photographic mural incorporating one hundred images of Albertans “documented” over the course of Alberta’s history.

 What was the artist's intention?